geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_and_Groups.md

 # Module 2 - Lab 2 - Exercise 1 - Manage Users and Groups

 In the following lab exercise you will take on the role of Holly Spencer, Adatum Corporation’s Enterprise Administrator.
-In this lab, you will create a Microsoft 365 user account for Holly, as well as several Office 365 groups.
-You will then use PowerShell to perform several group management tasks in Office 365.
+In this lab, you will create a Microsoft 365 user account for Holly, and you will create a couple of Office 365 groups.
+You will then delete one of the groups and then use PowerShell to recover the deleted group.

 **Note:** The VM environment provided by your lab hosting provider comes with ten existing Microsoft 365 user accounts, as well as a number of existing on-premises user accounts.
 Several of these user accounts will be used throughout the labs in this course.